KefinSajan/Connect4withAllegro/README.md

 Fun Fact: According to John Tromp from Online Encyclopedia of Integer Sequence, there are 4,531,985,219,092 positions depending on how many of the circles are filled with checkers.   ( https://oeis.org/A212693 )

 # Main Functions

-‘welCome()’
+ - ‘welCome()’
--Intoduction screen before the game starts showing title and instructions
+  - Intoduction screen before the game starts showing title and instructions
-‘setupBoard()’
+ - ‘setupBoard()’
--Draws the game board as well as the blank checkers ‘printChecks()’
+  - Draws the game board as well as the blank checkers
+ - ‘printChecks()’
--Draws the user color specified checkers on the board ‘checkWinner()’
+  - Draws the user color specified checkers on the board
+ - ‘checkWinner()’
--With four for loops, the program checks for any row of four of the same color ‘TheEnd()’
+  - With four for loops, the program checks for any row of four of the same color
+ - ‘TheEnd()’
--Shows the winner and end of game screen
+  - Shows the winner and end of game screen

 # Requirements
 - Dev-C++ with Allegro Package